Nick Mulgrew: Publishing

 In 2014, Mulgrew founded the poetry press uHlanga, which he operates and directs.
 Mulgrew commissions and designs all of the press's books, and edits most of them.

 uHlanga has launched the careers in publication of many South African poets, most notably Maneo Mohale and Koleka Putuma, who are both winners of the Glenna Luschei Prize for African Poetry for titles published by uHlanga.

 The press's authors and books have also won various South African awards, including two Ingrid Jonker Prizes (for Failing Maths and My Other Crimes by Thabo Jijana and Zikr by Saaleha Idrees Bamjee) and two South African Literary Awards for Poetry (for Prunings by Helen Moffett and All the Places by Musawenkosi Khanyile).

 Mulgrew was a founding associate editor of the Cape Town-based literary magazine Prufrock, and continued to be its fiction editor until it ceased publication.

-Other work and awards
+Other work

 From 2013 to 2015, Mulgrew was the beer critic for South African Sunday Times.